Test accessibility with VoiceOver

 Alternatively, you can use the following keyboard shortcuts: Shift+Right arrow key, Shift+Left arrow key, and Shift+Up arrow key

-Each time you move to a new element, VoiceOver reads the related description.
+Each time you move to a new element, the respective screen reader reads the related description.

 • Use the Tap option to click an item, for example to open an app.
 This option corresponds to the following user gestures on the device: double-tap or split-tap (touching and holding an item with one finger while tapping the screen with another finger)